Publisher: Pocket Books

 Recommended Audience: Young Adult

 I started this 7 book Resident Evil series before I even opened this site, so after the review for number 7 is up I will do a Final Thoughts to recap the first 4.
 This series is an original story by S.D.
 Perry.
 She takes the Resident Evil characters that we know, adds some new ones, and a few little twists of her own such as new monsters and Umbrella schemes.
-It is well done and feels almost better than what Capcom has going.
-These books were written in the late 90’s after Resident Evil 3 was released, so don’t expect anything from anything past that game.
+It is well done and feels almost better than what Capcom has gone.
+These books were written in the late ’90s after Resident Evil 3 was released, so don’t expect anything from anything past that game.

 Underworld sees The ex-S.T.A.R.S team consisting of Leon, Claire, Rebecca, and newcomers John and David.
 These two characters are introduced in the earlier books and are solid memorable characters.
 A mysterious man named Mr. Trent, who has been giving them clues to help shut down Umbrella, finally reveals himself fully, almost, to the team this time around.
-They want to go to Europe to help Chris and Jill, but he sends them on a different mission in Salt Lake City, Utah to retrieve a code book from a Mr. Reston.
+They want to go to Europe to help Chris and Jill, but he sends them on a different mission in Salt Lake City, Utah to retrieve a codebook from Mr. Reston.
 This little facility called “Planet” is part of White Umbrella’s division where they are testing new species out.
 The team heads there but a lot of things go wrong in this underground facility.

 S.D.
 Perry does a good job of giving you multiple perspectives on the same situation.
 Leon and John are stuck in a series of tests that span four rooms throughout most of the book.
 You get their perspective, then she will cut to Reston’s perspective as he sees it all on the camera monitors.
 You get the insight from every major character and she does a good job chopping up the story and bringing it full circle at the end of the book.
 Each one is like this and it is highly entertaining, Perry fully utilizes the RE world and captures the characters we have grown to love while still making us hate Umbrella for their horrible experiments.